Jyotsna2006/Food-Delivery-Sales-Analysis-Dashboard/README.md

 - **Ratings Count** – Number of reviews, showing engagement and feedback volume.

 > These KPIs are displayed as **interactive cards on the main dashboard**, allowing stakeholders to quickly assess overall business performance.

+## 📂 Dataset Description

+The dataset used in this project represents simulated Swiggy food delivery sales data.
+It contains order-level information such as order date, sales value, food category (Veg/Non-Veg), customer ratings, city, and state.

+This dataset was used solely for learning and practice purposes to understand data analysis, KPI tracking, and dashboard design using Excel.
+The data does not represent real customer or business information.

+## ⚠️ Disclaimer

+This project is created strictly for educational and portfolio purposes.
+The dataset and dashboard are not affiliated with or endorsed by Swiggy.

 ## 🛠 Tools & Techniques Used